• Skip to main content

 Menopause

 The chances of increasing normal blood pressure are likely with age, even if your blood pressure has always been normal.
 Menopausal women should monitor their blood pressure.
-Get your doctor involved.
+Get your family medicine provider involved.
 Make regular visits, once every six months to have your pressure checked.

 Monitoring blood pressure is crucial.
 Women who wish to stay healthy throughout their lives will do everything within their power to get and keep their blood pressure under control.